-Sue McCarrey has been in the position of Australia’s National Rail Safety Regulator since December 2014.
-In addition to guiding the ONRSR through a critical phase in its evolution, Sue oversees the nation’s standalone Rail Safety National Law and works with industry to ensure a safe rail system for the community and to deliver the social and economic benefits flagged by the national transport reforms.
+Sue McCarrey was appointed Australia’s second National Rail Safety Regulator in December 2014.
+In addition to guiding the Office of the National Rail Safety Regulator (ONRSR) through a critical phase in its evolution, Sue oversees the nation’s standalone Rail Safety National Law and works with industry to ensure a safe rail system for the community and to deliver the social and economic benefits flagged by the national transport reforms.

-Prior to joining the ONRSR, Sue enjoyed a distinguished career in the Western Australian public sector where she led a review of port authority governance, metropolitan transport planning and the regional freight transport plan in her role as Deputy Director General – Policy Planning and Investment, with the Western Australian Department of Transport.
+Under her leadership, the ONRSR is maturing into a fully-fledged national operation that continues to work with all stakeholders to deliver safe railways for Australia.
+Prior to joining ONRSR, Sue enjoyed a distinguished career in the Western Australian public sector where she led a review of port authority governance, metropolitan transport planning and the regional freight transport plan in her role as Deputy Director General – Policy Planning and Investment, with the Western Australian Department of Transport.

 Australian Financial Security Agency